Urobotos/Sandworm/README.md

    - **As a clickable macro (`Temp_Homing`) in the Mainsail console every time the printer starts**

 ### Sandworm (non-print) Movements
-Sandworm printer use for non-printing movements chess knight movement style (no diagonal moves), whitch are optimal for Core XY printers.
+The Sandworm printer uses a chess knight style of movement for non-printing movements (no diagonal movements), which is optimal for Core XY printers and in which both core XY motors are engaged.

 <hr>